-Our key areas of advice are employment tax, employment law, international social security and pension.
+Our key areas of advice are employment tax, employment law, immigration law, social insurances, pensions.
 As a fully independent law firm, Loyens & Loeff is excellently positioned to coordinate international tax and legal matters.
 We have our own network of offices in major financial centres, staffed with specialists in Dutch, Belgian, Luxembourg and Swiss law.
 Outside these regions, we are on excellent terms with other leading independent law firms and tax consultants.